Amazon products discounted to Prime Day prices for Black Friday

 Insignia 32-inch 720p HD Smart LED TV - Fire TV Edition - $99.99 (41% off)

 If a Fire Stick is just one step too far down the road of "extra devices I definitely don't need," but you're still looking to get into the smart TV game, then a good option for you might be to bypass the stick entirely and get a whole new TV, the Fire TV edition of this Insignia to be precise.
 At 720p and 32", this probably won't be the living room hub you want to watch the big game on, but for an extra screen around the house the price is tough to beat.
-At 41% off the original price, this TV is knocked down to just $99.99 for Black Friday.
+At 41% off the original price, this TV is knocked down to just $99.99 for Black Friday As if that wasn't enough, you can can add the code FTVE19 at checkout to get a free Echo Dot, too.

 Ring Video Doorbell 2 with HD Video, Motion Activated Alerts, Easy Installation - $129.00 (35% off)